eNMS-automation/eNMS/docs/source/advanced/contributing.md

 mkdocs serve
 ```

-This server will automatically update & refresh whenever any filesystem
+This server will automatically update and refresh whenever any filesystem
 changes are made in the `enms/docs` folder or `mkdocs.yml`